Stochastic dynamics of three competing clones: Conditions and times for invasion, coexistence and fixation: Exploration of the parameter space assuming prior distributions

-Figures \ref{fig:Distrib1} and \ref{fig:Distrib2} show the posterior probability of the dynamics and final states when mutation 2 enters the population during the first and second stochastic phases, assuming that the competition abilities are respectively drawn in an uniform or exponential distribution.
-When the variance of the distribution of the $\widetilde{C}_{ij}$ is low, all clones have similar competitive abilities ($\widetilde{C}_{ij} \simeq 1$), \emph{i.e.} invasion fitness are mostly transitive.
-We naturally recover predictions from population genetics models: The likeliest scenari are the fixation either of mutant 1 or 2 (Fig. \ref{fig:Distrib1}c, \ref{fig:Distrib1}d, \ref{fig:Distrib2}c, \ref{fig:Distrib2}d).
-Rapidly, when the variance of the uniform and exponential distributions increases, polymorphic final states become the likeliest.
-When the effect of mutation on competitive abilities become large, the likeliness of all dynamics rapidly reaches a plateau when competitive abilities ($\widetilde{C}_{ij}$) are drawn in an uniform distribution (Fig. \ref{fig:Distrib1}).
-When competitive abilities are drawn in an exponential distribution, the likeliest state is the one with three coexisting clones.
-Our results suggest that non-transitive fitness are mostly expected to occur when several clones are interacting as soon as mutations affect their competitive abilities.
-This further supports that clonal coexistence is likely to occur even when considering only competitive interactions: cooperative interactions are not necessary to explain the stable coexistence of several clones.
-Finally, our results show that Rock-Paper-Scissors dynamics and annihilation of adaptation are weakly probable.\\ Comparing left and right columns in Fig. \ref{fig:Distrib1} and \ref{fig:Distrib2} shows that the time at which mutation 2 enters the population only marginally affects the dynamics and the final states.
+Figure \ref{fig:Distrib1} shows the posterior probability of the dynamics and final states when mutation 2 enters the population during the first or third phase of the dynamics, assuming that the competition abilities are drawn in a uniform distribution.
+When the variance of the distribution of the $\widetilde{C}_{ij}$ is small, all clones have similar competitive abilities ($\widetilde{C}_{ij} \simeq 1$), \ie invasion fitnesses are mostly transitive.
+We naturally recover predictions from population genetics models: The likeliest scenario is the fixation either of mutant 1 or 2 (Fig. \ref{fig:Distrib1}c, \ref{fig:Distrib1}d).
+Rapidly, when the variance of the uniform distribution increases, polymorphic final states become the likeliest.
+When the effect of mutation on competitive abilities becomes large ($u$ increases), the likelihood of all dynamics rapidly reaches a plateau.
+Our results suggest that non-transitive fitnesses are mostly expected to occur when several clones are interacting as soon as mutations affect their competitive abilities.
+This further supports that clonal coexistence is likely to occur even when considering only competitive interactions.
+Finally, our results show that Rock-Paper-Scissors dynamics and annihilation of adaptation are unlikely.
+Comparing left and right columns in Fig. \ref{fig:Distrib1} shows that the time at which clone $2$ enters the population only marginally affects the dynamics and the final states.
 Interestingly, comparing the final states between cases with two or three interacting clones (Fig.\ref{fig:Distrib2clones}) shows that more polymorphic final states are expected when three clones are interacting, even though the difference is small.
-Whether a further increase in the number of interacting clones could even more promote the maintenance of polymorphism because of non-transitive fitness.
-Fig. \ref{fig:Distrib1}, \ref{fig:Distrib2} and \ref{fig:Distrib2clones} also show that the prior distribution of the competitive abilities has important effect: polymorhic final states are more expected when the distribution is exponential.\\ Finally, Fig. \ref{fig:Distrib1}e-f and \ref{fig:Distrib2}e-f show the likeliness of clonal interference \emph{vs.} clonal assistance.
-When competitive abilities follow an uniform distribution, clonal interference, \emph{i.e.} the slowing down of fixation of beneficial mutation, is the most probable, especially when the competitive abilities are similar between clones (small $\mu$).
-However, rapidly when the difference between competitive abilities increases (large $\mu$) the likeliness of clonal assistance increases, and reaches a plateau.
-When mutation 2 enters the population during the second stochastic phase, clonal assistance is even likelier than clonal interference.
-The situation is different and more complex when competitive abilities follow an exponential distribution, especially when the second mutation enters the population during the second stochastic phase.
-Contrarily to the uniform distribution, the exponential distribution is asymetrical around the mean, which generates asymetrical invasion fitness distributions and explains the difference observed in our results.
-Indeed, when the mean $\mu$ is low, the distribution of the invasion fitness is skewed towards negative values, while it is skewed towards positive values when $\mu$ is large (not shown), which explains why polymorphic states are the likeliest for large $\mu$.
-Globally, our results thus suggest that clonal interference might indeed be an important factor affecting adaptation rate, but clonal assistance can be as important given non-transitive fitnesses are possible.
+Whether increasing the number of interacting clones could even more promote the maintenance of polymorphism is an open question.